RamSahuGudiya/DSA/README.md

 3)How do you calculate the number of numerical digits in a string?

-4)How do you find the count for the occurrence of a particular character in a string?
+4)How do you find the count for the occurrence of a particular character in a string?✅

 5)How do you find the non-matching characters in a string?✅